CesiumGS/3d-tiles-tools/specs/data/migration/README.md

 ---

-Inputs that are not part of the CesiumJS spec files:
+Inputs that are not part of the CesiumJS spec files are in the `InstancedAxes`directory.

-- `Instanced/InstancedAxesSimple`: A simple GLB with labeled coordinate axes, occupying exactly the unit cube, instanced at the corners of a cube (0,0,0)-(2,2,2).
-  The coordinate axes GLB asset is CC0 (public domain)
+They all consist of I3DMs with a simple GLB with labeled coordinate axes, occupying exactly the unit cube.
+This coordinate axes GLB asset is CC0 (public domain).

+- `InstancedAxesSimple`: Instanced at the corners of a cube (0,0,0)-(2,2,2).
+- `InstancedAxesRotated`: The instance at (x,y,z) is rotated around the axis along (x,y,z), by 22.5 degrees
+- `InstancedAxesRotated`: The instance at (x,y,z) is scaled by 1.5 for each non-zero component of (x,y,z)